takacsnorbee/newPortfolio/README.md

 ## Slideshow

-I collected my better projects to this portfolio site, to make it easier to find the more usefull projects.
+I collected my better projects to this portfolio site, to make it easier to find the most usefull projects.

 ## Built With